-Our Board of Directors does not currently have any committees other than the Audit Committee and as such the Board as a whole carries out the functions nominating and compensation committees.
+Our Board of Directors do not currently have any committees other than the Audit Committee and as such the Board as a whole carries out the functions nominating and compensation committees.
 We created an Audit Committee in 2015, and appointed Mr. Babka (Chair), Mr. Egan and Mr. Blumberg as members of the audit committee.
-In 2017, we expect to appoint a nominating committee and a compensation committee and to adopt charters relative to each such committee.
-We intend to appoint such persons to committees of the Board of Directors as are expected to be required to meet the corporate governance requirements imposed by a national securities exchange, although we are not required to comply with such requirements until we elect to seek listing on a national securities exchange.